 - Meat seasoning: use a store-bought mix, or make your own with smoked paprika, chili powder, garlic and onion powder.

 - Fresh herbs: rosemary and thyme.
+Oregano is another good one.

-What can I serve with roasted lamb?
+What to serve with roasted lamb

 The choice of sides depends on your taste and the occasion.
 You can pair roasted lamb with various side dishes, such as:

-- Mashed potatoes or sweet potato puree.
+- Mashed potatoes, Irish mash, or sweet potato puree.

 - Roasted Brussels sprouts, balsamic Brussels sprouts, mustard cauliflower or other cruciferous vegetables.